Habibur-Rahman-Sunny/english-janala/README.md

 5. Command Prompt will open in that folder.

-6.Then write git clone and paste the link copied from the repository 7.Then enter and open it in VS Code.
+6. Then write `git clone` and paste the link copied from the repository.

+7. Press Enter, then open the project in VS Code.

+🎉 Done!
+The project is now ready to run.